Fast Tasty Healthy Meals

 Desserts: A little taste of luxury.

 I break desserts into two groups, everyday fruit servings and the richer pastry dishes that complete a three course meal.
 Fruit is surprisingly high in sugar.
 It's best to eat it during lunch or after dinner as it's absorbed gradually, keeping blood sugar levels stable.
 Fresh fruit like raspberries, strawberries or banana served with a sugar free pudding is easy to prepare, satisfying and full of vitamins.
 Mix the pudding powder with milk, hand whisk, pour into an individual container and chill for 5 minutes.
 Sans Sucre, Better Bowls and Jello offer vanilla, strawberry, banana, lemon, chocolate and many other flavors.
 Jello uses aspartame, the others Splenda.
 For a posh effect, serve in Waterford crystal goblets.
-Coconut milk is healthier for adults than cow's milk.
-Boost your calcium intake with some chewable tablets taken after meals.

 Party food: Get the party rolling.